PASSIONLab/PASTIS/README.md

 3. CMake 3.11 or above.

+4. Boost C++ Libraries.

 ## Dependencies

 1. CombBLAS.
-  * Download or clone CombBLAS from `https://bitbucket.org/berkeleylab/combinatorial-blas-2.0`
+  * Download or clone CombBLAS from `https://bitbucket.org/berkeleylab/combinatorial-blas-2.0`.
-  * Export the path to this directory as an environment variable `COMBBLAS_HOME`
+  * Export the path to this directory as an environment variable `COMBBLAS_HOME`.
-  * The following commands can be used to build and install CombBLAS
+  * The following commands can be used to build and install CombBLAS:
   ```
     cd $COMBBLAS_HOME/CombBLAS
     mkdir build